 - Define various protocol settings

-- Installation of different OS
+- Install different OS (s)

-- Configure different OS
+- Configure different OS (s)

 - Perform routine and preventive maintenance